CrowdStrike/foundry-sample-scalable-rtr/SUPPORT.md

 # Repository Support

 `foundry-sample-scalable-rtr` is a community-driven, open source project which serves as an example of an app which can be built using CrowdStrike's Foundry ecosystem.
-`foundry-sample-scalable-rtr` is not a formal CrowdStrike project and is maintained by the open source developer community.
+`foundry-sample-scalable-rtr` is an open source project, not a CrowdStrike product.
+As such, it carries no formal support, expressed or implied.

 ## Issue Reporting and Questions 🐛